 The Broader Impact criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired societal outcomes.
-Respondents may find overlap between their civic engagement activity and the Broader Impact of their project.
-For additional detail, refer to the solicitation and the NSF Proposal & Award Policies & Procedures Guide (PAPPG).
+For additional detail, refer to section VI in the CIVIC solicitation and to the NSF Proposal & Award Policies & Procedures Guide (PAPPG).

 Those are all potential outcomes of Stage 1, but NSF’s priority is to identify proposals that have a clear vision for their project, demonstrated capability to address likely challenges, and cohesion between partners to follow through with the plan in Stage 2.

-No. However, every NSF proposal requires a sub-section called “results from prior NSF research” intended to demonstrate the team’s capability to execute their vision.
-If your team doesn’t have prior NSF research to demonstrate this capability, teams are encouraged to offer other evidence that shows they can successfully deploy the proposed project.
+Every NSF proposal requires a sub-section called “results from prior NSF support” to assist reviewers in assessing the quality of work conducted with prior or current NSF funding.
+This section can aid proposers in demonstrating the team’s capability to execute their vision.
+If your team does not have prior NSF research to demonstrate this capability, teams are encouraged to offer elsewhere in the proposal evidence that they can successfully deploy the proposed project.

 NSF allows teams to define the intellectual property they want to preserve.
 Proposals are strengthened, however, by the availability of research artifacts that could be made available to the research community at-large.

-Yes, all components listed in the PAPPG must be included: https://www.nsf.gov/pubs/policydocs/pappg20_1/index.jsp.
-Note that Stage 1 proposals are submitted in FastLane as Full Awards, not as Letters of Intent or Preliminary Proposals.
+Yes, all components listed in the PAPPG must be included.
+Note that Stage 1 proposals are submitted via Research.gov or Grants.gov as Full Proposals, not as Letters of Intent or Preliminary Proposals.

-The Civic Innovation Challenge (“CIVIC”) requires teams that include researchers and civic partners, but only certain types of organizations may submit proposals and receive funds directly from NSF.
+CIVIC requires that teams include researchers and civic partners, but only certain types of organizations may submit proposals and receive funds directly from NSF.
 These are:

 Civic partner(s) may include local, state, or tribal government officials; non-profit representatives; community organizers or advocates; community service providers; and/or others working to improve their communities.